 CERTIFICATION FOCUS AREA DESCRIPTION Program Management Ensures sites have an understanding of the JTS and the JNTC program, they have an established process for developing joint training requirements, and know how to compete for JNTC resources to improve training.
 Communications and Knowledge/ Information Management (KM/IM) Confirms systems architecture and compatibility with JNTC systems and other training systems, information and system security, IA status (e.g. DoD IA Certification and Accreditation process Scorecard), and the capacity to handle and distribute training data and other communications.
 Ascertains capability to connect successfully to the Joint Training Enterprise Network.
 LVC Integration Assessment of the live, virtual and constructive training systems in use on site, as well as their capability for connectivity with one another and with other sites and systems in the JTE.
 This focus area is about the ability to create a distributed, seamless joint context for the training audience and to ensure the systems can provide that joint context to other venues as needed.
 Training Feedback, AAR Tools, Instrumentation and Data Collection This focus area provides an analysis of the live instrumentation, data collection, and AAR capability of the site and its compatibility with the JTE.
 At sites that predominantly or exclusively use constructive simulations, live player instrumentation is not assessed but data from the site will still need to be compatible with data from other instrumented live forces at other sites involved in a joint exercise.
 The ability to conduct timely and effective AARs for all portions of the training audience is a key element of joint context.
 We will evaluate the site's ability to support AARs through data collection, analysis, playback, display, and review.
 OPFOR/SITFOR This focus area examines whether the site can present a credible threat and OPFOR to the training audience.
 Also examines the sufficiency and adequacy of those forces used to replicate non-combatant SITFOR that are necessary to present an adequate joint context for training in joint tasks.
 Specific topics of interest include the existence of an exploitable OPFOR C2, the presence of appropriate threat systems or replications for the scenarios, and the capacity of OPFOR/SITFOR to sustain operations throughout exercises.
 Configuration Management This focus area determines how and how well the site documents and controls the configuration of systems to assess the change authorization processes, system status, and system architecture documentation.
-The fundamental goal of this focus area is to confirm the ability to know prior to an event that your systems will operate as intended and that they will interoperate with other systems as expected.
-Integrated Logistics Support The purpose of this focus area is to determine that sites have in place all logistics support elements necessary to support joint training events in a persistent manner.
-This encompasses equipment, systems, and facilities used in conjunction with joint training, including JNTC-procured, JNTC- funded, and Service-funded equipment and systems.
-Assessments cover processes, personnel, training, equipment, habitability, and funding.
+The Integrated Logistics Support The purpose of this focus area is to determine that sites have in place all logistics support elements necessary to support joint training events in a persistent manner.
+This encompasses equipment, systems, and facilities